joaocarmo/react-smart-data-table/README.md

   event on a row
 - Check [this answer][control-page] if you want to control the active page manually (e.g., based on a URL parameter)
+- Check [this answer][column-selector] if you want to style individual columns differently

 ## Forking / Contributing